sez11a/liferay-docs/userGuide/en/chapters/15-installation-and-setup.markdown

 Now that the application server has all extraneous services and applications disabled, you can now tweak the configuration of the containers within JOnAS:
 Tomcat and OSGi.
-By default, the Tomcat container is set to listen on a different HTTP HTTPS ports than the ones Liferay uses by default.
+By default, the Tomcat container is set to listen on different HTTP and HTTPS ports than the ones Liferay uses by default.

 To change the Tomcat ports for Liferay's use: